osxmidi/LinVst/Detailed-Guide/README.md

 Load test.so within the Linux DAW and then test.so will load and run the (name associated) test.dll windows vst

-linvstconvert (GUI or CLI) and linvstconverttree can automatically batch name convert linvst.so to mutiple windows vst dll names that are located in a folder/directory (the linvstconvert CLI version needs to be run from within the dll's folder/directory). linvstconverttree can automatically name convert folders and sub folders (directories and sub directories) of vst dll plugins.
+linvstconvert can automatically batch name convert linvst.so to mutiple windows vst dll names that are located in a folder/directory.

-linvstconvert will not convert vst dll's in sub folders and so some plugins might not appear after a daw scan, so if that happens then use linvstconverttree.

-linvstconverttree will convert vst dll's in all sub folders.

 linvstconvert needs to be run with sudo permission for folders/directories that need sudo permission.